-- 4. (1) A use agreement must be concluded between a primary housing co-operative - (2) A use agreement must set out the terms and conditions on which the member occupies a housing unit.
+- 4. (1) A use agreement must be concluded between a primary housing co-operative and each of its members. - (2) A use agreement must set out the terms and conditions on which the member occupies a housing unit.

 Termination of membership